RobBowman/robbowman.github.io/_posts/2025-08-13-la-on-prem-files.md

 - Up to 20 connections per Logic App resource; no duplicate root paths with different credentials
 - Prefer FQDN over short names

-## Deployment notes (what we changed in this repo)

-We deploy the Logic App Standard with Bicep and then zip‑deploy the workflows.
-A recent pipeline failure showed `ResourceNotFound` for the site at the moment we pushed a site config block.
-The fix was to add an explicit dependency so the site config waits for the app to exist before creation.
-In other words: create the app first, then apply any site config (mounts), then deploy workflows.

 ## Why we prefer the built‑in connector

 - Transparency: Source/destination paths and credentials are right in the connection you see in the workflow designer.